ShashankChaturvedi03/ARMA_Touchscreen/README.md

 I will fix this once the screen starts to work.

-I am also uploading the repository uploaded by the manufacturer which I am using as a reference.
+The folder "EVE-Basic-Demo-STM32-master" contains the repository uploaded by the manufacturer which I am using as a reference.